polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 * Max Request tokens, implying the maximum number of tokens the type allows for the user's questions.
 * Max Response tokens, implying maximum tokens to allow for OpenAI to return as answers to questions.
 * Max Message tokens, which is calculated according to your completion model's token size, and your request, response and context tokens.
 If this goes to negative, your settings cannot be correctly saved.
+* Max Function Invocations, which is the maximum number of times the model will invoke OpenAI for a single prompt.
+To understand this number you'll have to read our tutorial about [how to create AI functions](https://ainiro.io/blog/getting-started-with-ai-functions).
+* Max Session Items, which is the maximum number of historical requests and answers the model will keep in its session when invoking OpenAI before it starts pruning older messages.
 * Lead email address, implying where to send emails of chatlogs if you've configured the _"lead generation feature"_.
 * Email reply, implying a static message the chatbot will respond with if a user drops his or her email address into the prompt.
 Requires a lead email setting to work.
 * Twilio Account SID and Twilio Auth Token for Twilio integrations if you want to integrate your chatbot with Twilio to for instance use it over WhatsApp, Messenger or SMS.